athos/lein-with-env-vars/README.md

 ## Usage

-First, add `:env-vars` map to specify the environment variable settings in project.clj like the following:
+First, add `:env-vars` map to specify the environment variable settings in your `project.clj` like the following:

 ```clj
 (defproject foo-bar